 The CHARMM General Force Field CGenFF v.2.3.0+ allows halogen atoms to be treated with lonepairs to achieve directionality in polar interactions.
-These force field improvements are included in SILCS simulations from version 2020.1 of the SilcsBio software, and halogen-protein interactions can be determined using a set of halogenated probes in SILCS simulations.
+These force field improvements are included in SILCS simulations from version 2020.1 of the SilcsBio software.
+Halogen-protein interactions are determined using a set of halogenated probes in SILCS simulations: chlorobenzene, fluorobenzene, bromobenzene, chloroethane, fluoroethane, and trifluoroethane.

-To include halogenated probes in your simulation, add the halogen=true keyword:
+To use these halogenated SILCS probes in your simulation instead of the standard SILCS probes, add the halogen=true keyword:

-This will create folders ending with x (i.e., $1_setup_x/$ , etc.) to denote SILCS-Halogen simulation systems, as opposed to standard SILCS simulations.
-While the SilcsBio GUI does not currently support running such jobs, it will automatically load FragMaps from these simulations alongside standard FragMaps.
+This will create folders ending with \x (i.e., 1\setup\x/, etc.) to denote SILCS-Halogen simulation systems, as opposed to standard SILCS simulations.
+The resulting halogen FragMaps will be included in the silcs\fragmaps\<PROT>/maps folder.
+To use halogen FragMaps in SILCS-MC jobs, refer to the halogen=true option in SILCS-MC: Docking and Pose Refinement.

+While running SILCS with halogen probes is currently supported only through the command line interface, the SilcsBio GUI will automatically load halogen FragMaps from these simulations alongside standard FragMaps.